glStencilFunc — set front and back function and reference value for stencil testing

 To enable and disable the test, call glEnable and glDisable

-with argument GL_STENCIL_TEST
+with argument GL_STENCIL_TEST.

 To specify actions based on the outcome of the stencil test, call